AD24 Identification Cards for Students, Faculty/Staff, Affiliates, and Retirees

 Student id+ Cards - This card is issued to students during their scheduled New Student Orientation visit, or to students who have consented to the terms and conditions of the Student Financial Responsibility Agreement and are enrolled in LionPATH for one or more classes at any Penn State campus at the time of card issuance.
 World Campus students are issued non-photo identification credentials, which may be exchanged free of charge for an id+ card by visiting any of the campus' University ID Offices.

-Faculty/Staff id+ Cards - This card is issued to full-time employees (standing, fixed-term or supplemental) and postdoctoral appointees of the University.
+Faculty/Staff id+ Cards - This card is issued to full-time employees (regular, limited-term or supplemental) and postdoctoral appointees of the University.

-Faculty/Staff/Student id+ Cards -This dual-status card is issued to full-time employees (standing, fixed-term or supplemental) of the University, who are also enrolled in LionPATH for one or more classes at any Penn State campus at the time of card issuance and have consented to the terms and conditions of the Student Financial Responsibility Agreement.
+Faculty/Staff/Student id+ Cards -This dual-status card is issued to full-time employees (regular, limited-term or supplemental) of the University, who are also enrolled in LionPATH for one or more classes at any Penn State campus at the time of card issuance and have consented to the terms and conditions of the Student Financial Responsibility Agreement.

-Retiree id+ Cards - This card is issued upon request to full-time employees (standing, fixed-term or supplemental) of the University who have retired with benefits.
+Retiree id+ Cards - This card is issued upon request to full-time employees (regular, limited-term or supplemental) of the University who have retired with benefits.

 Emeritus id+ Cards - This card is issued in lieu of the Retiree id+ card to retirees with Emeritus rank upon request of the retiree.